Request for Partnership

 Staff time allocation across departments, recognizing that the inquiry and artistic methodology are learned and shared through encounters, engagement, and direct action

-Providing visibility into Internal data, meetings, and decision-making processes
+Providing visibility into internal data, meetings, and decision-making processes

 Physical workspace and administrative support